Who Owns Caribbean Data? The Data Sovereignty Battle Every Organisation Must Win Before 2027

 The EU AI Act's Caribbean Reach

 Caribbean financial services firms that use AI credit scoring, fraud detection, or AML systems supplied by EU-regulated AI providers are deployers of high-risk AI systems.
-Their obligation is to verify that the provider has conducted the required conformity assessment, to implement appropriate governance around the system's use, to maintain logs for audit purposes, and to provide human oversight for decisions that significantly affect customers.
+Their obligation is to verify that the provider has conducted the required conformity assessment, to implement appropriate governance around the system's use, to maintain logs for audit purposes, and to provide human oversight for decisions that materially affect customers.

 CAIRMC's detailed analysis of EU AI Act enforcement implications for Caribbean organisations sets out the specific obligations by sector.
 The central message is that the EU AI Act is not a European problem for Caribbean organisations to ignore.
 It is an active compliance obligation for any Caribbean organisation with EU market exposure, and it is being enforced from August 2026.